absinthe0223/OMALab-Employee-Manual/general-guidelines.md

 Respect, love, and nurture your own and others' opinions.
 Recognize that they are just that—opinions—and are thus vulnerable to fallacy.
 Nobody ever learned anything through radical stubbornness of opinion.
 That's the opposite of learning.
 Embrace not-knowing, and don't confuse confidence with certainty.

-Stay true to it, and seek to clarify its origin.
-If you give up on your tension, you will disengage from your work and rob the company from the information embedded in it.
+Stay true to your confidence, and seek to clarify its origin.
+If you give up on your tension, you will disengage from your work and rob the company of the information embedded in it.

-Even as you stay true and firm with your tension, stay loose and flexible with the proposed solution.
-There are many ways to resolve a tension.
+Even as you stay true and firm to your conviction, stay loose and flexible with the proposed solution.
+There are many ways to resolve the tension between problem and solution and opinions and alternatives.

 ## Run experiments, not debates {#run-experiments-not-debates}